Jellyvision/leeroy_jenkins/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake rspec` to run the unit tests.
 Run `bundle exec rake rubocop` to lint.
-You can also run `bundle exec bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bundle exec bin/console` to launch a pry session with all code and dependencies loaded.
 Run `bundle exec exe/leeroy` to use the gem in this directory, ignoring other installed copies of this gem.

 To run the acceptance tests, run `vagrant up` to start your own Jenkins instance.
 This may take 5-10 minutes, but when finished you'll be able to access Jenkins at `192.168.50.33:8080` in your web browser.
 Then run `bundle exec rake cucumber`. `bundle exec rake verify` will lint, run unit tests, and run acceptance tests.
 This is also the default rake task.